PART ONE - PART TWO - PART THREE - PART FOUR

 In addition to mining its animated television productions, Warner Home Video was also helping the main Warner Bros. company celebrate its ninetieth anniversary with a whole line of multi-disc boxed sets.
 In addition to massive sets like the Best of Warner Bros.: 100 Film Collection on DVD and the Best of Warner Bros.: 50 Film Collection on Blu-ray, a number of genre- and franchise-specific collections were also released throughout the year.
 Of course, the Looney Tunes characters were represented with the two-disc Best of Warner Bros.: 50 Cartoon Collection - Looney Tunes on DVD for $26.99.
 Although there was no doubt some value in offering a "best of" collection to casual fans of the cartoons, for die-hards and completists there was nothing new to attract them to the set; just umpteenth repeats of the likes of Rabbit of Seville, One Froggy Evening, Duck Amuck, Speedy Gonzales, The Great Piggy Bank Robbery, and so many others.
 Even the set's few special features were the oft-recycled three 2010 CGI Road Runner shorts Coyote Falls, Fur of Flying, and Rabid Rider.

 The label soon returned to two video lines it had started earlier in the year, with Duck Dodgers: Deep Space Duck coming in late July followed by Taz-Mania: Who Let the Taz Out?! in early August.
 Each two-disc collection showcased their respective series's next thirteen episodes in broadcast order.
-As of this writing, they were the last Duck Dodgers and Taz-Mania DVDs released so far.
+As of this writing, this was the last Taz-Mania DVD released so far, but Warner wouldn't completely abandon Duck Dodgers.

 Released at the same time as Who Let the Taz Out?! was a new off-shoot of the Warner Bros.
 Home Entertainment Academy Awards Animation Collection series last seen back in 2008.
 Priced at $9.97, the one-disc Warner Bros.
 Home Entertainment Academy Award-Nominated Animation: Cinema Favorites was essentially the second disc from the larger 15 Winners/26 Nominees collection, with such shorts as A Wild Hare and Walky Talky Hawky among the repeated highlights.
 It would be the first in a very long string of releases from Warner that were merely pared down from bigger sets.